-Consider a student throwing a ball (Figure 3).
-What energy does the ball possess?
+Consider a student throwing a ball (Figure 3) What energy does the ball possess?

-You would say the ball has kinetic energy (KE or $E{\nu}$ ) because of its motion from being thrown.
-This is equal to $\frac{1}{2}mv^2$ , which means that as the object's velocity increases, its macroscopic kinetic energy increases.
-There is also gravitational potential energy (GPE or $E_p$ ) due to the ball's height above the ground (GPE = mgh).
-Macroscopic energy is defined as being due to the motion (velocity) or location (height) of an object in a gravitational, electromagnetic or electrostatic field.
+You would say the ball has kinetic energy (KE or E_v) because of its motion from being thrown.
+This is equal to $\frac{1}{2}mv^2$, which means that as the object's velocity increases, its macroscopic kinetic energy increases.
+There is also gravitational potential energy (GPE or $E{\rm p}$) due to the ball's height above the ground (GPE = mgh).
+Macroscopic energy is defined as being due to the motion (velocity) or location (height) in a gravitational, electromagnetic or electrostatic field.